Note: This article was updated on March 12, 2021 to reflect the postponement of compliance dates issued by the UK Parliament.

 - Having other applicable customs authorisations, permits, and certificates.

-- Paying UK customs duties and import VAT.
+- Paying UK customs duties and import VAT, if applicable.

 Stage 1 Effective January 1, 2021